swiss-seismological-service/hermes/doc/engine.rst

 2. The computation of hazard
 3. The computation of risk

 The ``ForecastJob`` automatically passes the results from each stage as the input to the next stage.
-The engine subscribes to the ``stage_completed`` signal that :class:`~core.job.Job` emits to collect the results from each stage and store the in the :doc:`Projects <project>` forecast history.
+The engine subscribes to the ``stage_completed`` signal that :class:`~core.job.Job` emits to collect the results from each stage and store them in the :doc:`Project's <project>` forecast history.

 The hazard and risk computations are performed by `OpenQuake <http://www.globalquakemodel.org/openquake/about/>`_ which maintains its own database for results.
 The forecast result history thus only stores a reference the OpenQuake results for stages 2 and 3.